FK Vardar: First Federal League

+Decision of forming the football club Vardar from Skopje from 28 July 1947.

-FK Pobeda has competed in District League and Subdivision League until 1941 winning in 1927,1928 and 1929 Championships.
+FK Pobeda competed in District League and Subdivision League until 1941 winning in 1927, 1928 and 1929 Championships.
 After winning the Macedonian Republic League 1947 they merged with FK Makedonija, that competed in the first season of the Federal League after the World War II, and finished at the eighth place and won the relegation playoffs against FK Sloga from Novi Sad.
 However, during the following decade they were relegated and promoted back several times.